 Keywords:belonging, international graduate students, student persistence, ethnic enclaves

 International students have been a growing presence in U.S. higher education institutions for over a decade.
-Feelings of belonging play a crucial role in the adjustment of these students to campus life in American universities and their co-nationals play a significant role in facilitating this adjustment process.
-However, the role of belonging and co-national communities in facilitating the persistence of international students towards and beyond degree attainment remains understudied.
-In our examination of the aspirations of 642 international students across 9 U.S. universities, we establish that stronger feelings of academic and social belonging are associated with a higher likelihood of aspiring to stay in the U.S. after graduation.
+Feelings of belonging play a crucial role in the adjustment of these students to campus life in American universities, and their conationals play a significant role in facilitating this adjustment process.
+However, the role of belonging and co-national communities in facilitating the persistence of international students toward and beyond degree attainment remains understudied.
+In our examination of the aspirations of 642 international students across 9 U.S. universities, we establish that stronger feelings of academic and social belonging are associated with a higher likelihood of aspiring to stay in the United States after graduation.
 In particular, we demonstrate the presence of an academic enclave effect wherein larger communities of co-nationals have a stronger influence on the aspirations of international students with low social belonging but does not affect the aspirations of socially well-integrated international students.

 Anderman, L. H., & Freeman, T. M. (2004).
 Students’ Sense of Belonging in School.
 In P. R. Pintrich & M. L. Maehr (Eds.), Advances in Motivation and Achievement.
 Motivating Students, Improving Schools: The Legacy of Carol Midgley (Vol. 13, pp. 27–63).
 Elsevier.